Tod8Cruz/seb-win-refactoring/README.md

 1. Clone git repository `git clone --recursive https://github.com/grepp/seb-win-refactoring.git`
 2. Fetch updates `git fetch`
 3. (Skipped if you did it before). `git submodule init --"Chrominimum"`
-3. Pull SEB sources by using `git pull` and chrominimum sources as a Git submodule `git submodule update`
+4. Pull SEB sources by using `git pull` and chrominimum sources as a Git submodule `git submodule update`

 ** Now you can open a solution in your Visual Studio and build a solution ** ** Do not forget to select RELEASE configuration for solution otherwise you will get a assemblies with debug information included **
 ** Also, for successful build the Bundlesetup project you should build solution in the following configurations 'Release x86' and 'Release x64' **

-Currently solution is configured to use any valid (auto-mode) certificate from the local certificate store for signing.
+### Certificate for development

+0) Please check a $\Certificate folder.
+If there is no pfx file inside, please Open PowerShell inside a folder: (Solution Directory)/Certificate

+1) Create certificate:
+`$cert = New-SelfSignedCertificate -DnsName localhost -Type CodeSigning -CertStoreLocation Cert:\CurrentUser\My`

+2) set the password for it:
+`$CertPassword = ConvertTo-SecureString -String "123" -Force –AsPlainText`

+3) Export it:
+`Export-PfxCertificate -Cert "cert:\CurrentUser\My\$($cert.Thumbprint)" -FilePath "monito.pfx" -Password $CertPassword`

 For production version it must been changed to a special valid certificate So, here what we should do to reconfigure it:
 - Right-click on Setup/SetupBundle project -> Properties -> Build events
 - Check "Pre-Build" events.
 For each line which starting from "signtool" please check parameter options and modify it for a proper certificate
-- Also please check files "Setup.wixproj" and "SetupBundle.wixproj" in editor (like notepad) for a correct signtool parameters.
+- Also please check files "Setup.wixproj" and "SetupBundle.wixproj" in editor (like notepad) for a correct signtool parameters (like filename and passowrd).

 !!!